-With that said, I thought I’d share ten of my favourite online interior stores where I return to again and again, if not to buy then definitely to be inspired.
+With that said, I thought I’d share ten online interior shops where I return to again and again, if not to buy then definitely to be inspired.
 I figured you might know some of these hot spots already, but there might be a few you’re unfamiliar with and end up loving just as much as me.
 Let’s get on to the first.

-I’ve been a fan of Northern home and lifestyle store Rose & Grey for a couple of years now, having come across the site when I made my foray into interiors blogging.
-From mid-century inspired pieces of furniture, to eclectic homeware additions, this place really does have some amazing finds.
+I’ve been a fan of Northern online interior shop Rose & Grey for a couple of years now, having come across the site when I made my foray into interiors blogging.
+From mid-century inspired pieces of furniture to eclectic homeware additions, this place really does have some amazing finds.
 I’m currently obsessed with this retro barber board for my kitchen.

 With US brand West Elm only having a store in London, and a few select pieces in John Lewis’s nationwide, I find shopping online with them much easier.
 Like Rose & Grey, there are some beautiful mid-century modern pieces of furniture, but accessories are really where it’s at.
 Just be warned, delivery is slightly more than I’d like to pay, but with pieces such as this beautiful gold cactus, I’ll put in an order now and again.